Mjz86/c_colon/mcc.md

     - it has a non-trivial realloc-constructor , or if its realloc constructors are deleted.

-    - this definition, as applied to class types, a type which is trivial for the purposes of the abi will be passed and returned according to the rules of the base mcc abi, e.g. in registers; often this has the effect of performing a trivial reallocation of the type.
+    - this definition, as applied to class types, a type which is trivial for the purposes of the ABI will be passed and returned according to the rules of the base mcc ABI , e.g. in registers; often this has the effect of performing a trivial reallocation of the type.

     - if non trivial,  it is passed as if it had a stable forceref (i)(o)valuexpr qualifier, as if  passed by reference,  the relocation is allowed to be optimized out if the passed variable is (i)(o)valuexpr qualified or is a temporary at the call site, note that if the variable has internal mutibility as an input , it is ill formed to pass it by value ( input) and its relocation constructors cannot be trivial.